 Many choose to stay at the numerous art deco hotels along Ocean Drive to be close to the action and within walking distance of South Beach activities.
 Even if you decide not to stay in one of the art deco buildings, you can still take in the architectural style that makes this area unique.

-If you are looking to splurge, book a room at The Villa Casa Casuarina, the former home of Gianni Versace, or in Miami Beach’s SoFi, South of Fifth area, for oceanfront properties like The Savoy Hotel & Beach Club or Hilton Bentley Miami/South Beach.
+If you want to splurge, book a room at The Villa Casa Casuarina, the former home of Gianni Versace, or in Miami Beach’s SoFi, South of Fifth area, for oceanfront properties like The Savoy Hotel & Beach Club or Hilton Bentley Miami/South Beach.

 If you’re visiting Miami on a budget, you can find budget-friendly options throughout the city, including inland areas like North Beach.